jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 Now, not only classes are resources on the internet.
 I just used that as an example to present the problem area.
 Individual objects are also resources on the internet.
 And modules, that contain multiple classes and objects are also a resource on the internet.
 Each *method*  is also an individual resource on the internet, because a method can be seen as separate from its class, next to being able to see it as part of a class.
 An internet address can identify an individual object, an individual class, an individual method, a lists of classes, a list of objects, a single module containing multiple objects, classes and methods, or a list of modules.
 Because classes, methods and modules are also objects, objects, classes, methods and modules on a site are identified in a single numbering.
 The site is represented by a single object, holding all the other resources.

 Perhaps in the future there will be ideas about how to abstract it, and not see the boundaries between sites at all.
 However, I kind of like the idea of subdividing things into areas.
 It works fine for the human mind, because our own world is also split up into cities with areas, with houses and central places.
 Administrating networks in Encircle will still be a lot like networks are adminstrated today, only more transparent as to where everything is.
-It would no longer be something abstract that lays behind network administration screens and IP numbers, you will see the landscape of it before you in a computer language diagram.
+It would no longer be something abstract that lays behind network administration screens and IP numbers, you will see the landscape of it before you in an Encircle diagram.
 Personally, I would like to use a different term for IP addresses and domain names.
 I would like to call them site names and site ID’s.

 #### ID’s